leapmotion/os-controls/src/components/library/README.md

 - Write a cmake function which looks at the set of components and generates a dot graph of their dependency graph -- for components and for [system] libraries.
 - Add a "static std::string ResourceTypeName ()" method to ResourceLoader<T> which returns a
-  std::string containing the name of T (e.g. ResourceLoader<GLShader>::ResourceTypeName() would
+  std::string containing the name of T (e.g. ResourceLoader<Shader>::ResourceTypeName() would
-  return "GLShader").
+  return "Shader").
 This will be useful in ResourceManager messages.
 - Look into using FBOs for headless rendering for purposes of GL unit testing, etc., because this may not require any windowing support, so e.g. headless GL unit tests wouldn't depend on SDLController or SFMLController.